 - Turn the cheesecake 180 degrees around.
 Bake for another 35 minutes.
 Switch off the oven with the cheesecake still inside and the door still closed.

 - After 5 minutes, leave the oven door ajar.
 Leave the cheesecake inside the switched off oven for 1h30.

 - Remove from the oven and leave to cool at room temperature for 1 hour.
 Transfer to the fridge and leave to cool overnight.

 - Place the berries, sugar, lemon juice and salt in a saucepan over medium heat.
-Allow to cook till the sugar is dissolved.
+Allow to cook for 5 - 7 minutes till the sugar is dissolved.
 Smash some of the berries with a fork during the cooking process.

 - In a small bowl, dissolve the corn flour in the water.
 Add it to the cooking berries while stirring constantly.
 Allow to cook for about 2 minutes, while stirring, so that the corn flour gets cooked through.
 The compote should be thickened.
 Set aside to cool.

 - The next morning you can decorate the cheesecake!
 There may be some condensation on the surface of the cheesecake; dab the surface with some paper towels to absorb the moisture.